david-borja/cs50w-splitwise/README.md

 - utils.py: calculation functionality, extracted to allow reusability or to simplify views.py
 - views.py: this file manages the server funcionality depending on the endpoint.
 Here we can find the functions to list, create, check, validate, and update resources in the db

 Inline JavaScript code is found in the very same html files, using the script tag, and the modern type module.
-This allows us to load the JavaScript after the HTML without listening to the DOMContentLoaded event.
+This allows us to load JavaScript after HTML without listening to the DOMContentLoaded event.
 The JS code is found in:
 - group.html
 - create-expense.html